fervid-cloud/Car_Racing/README.md

 ### Start the appilcation

 First, run your preference of `npm install && npm start` or `yarn && yarn start` at the root of this project.
 Then you should be able to access http://localhost:3000 and play the game.

+### play the game
+You can play the game live by going by environments section of the this repository which is at the right side.